NecipAkgz/fhevm-example-factory/docs/basic/decryption/user-decrypt-single-value.md

   // ✅ Test should succeed
   it("user decryption should succeed", async function () {
+    // 🚀 Initialize the contract with a value.
-    const tx = await contract.connect(signers.alice).initializeUint32(123456);
+    // The contract might perform some computations (e.g., adding 1). const tx = await contract.connect(signers.alice).initializeUint32(123456);
     await tx.wait();

     const encryptedUint32 = await contract.encryptedUint32();

+    // 🔓 Decryption Process:
-    // The FHEVM Hardhat plugin provides a set of convenient helper functions
+    // We use the FHEVM Hardhat plugin `userDecryptEuint` helper.
-    // that make it easy to perform FHEVM operations within your Hardhat environment. const fhevm: HardhatFhevmRuntimeEnvironment = hre.fhevm;
+    // This helper handles the re-encryption request and decryption locally. const fhevm: HardhatFhevmRuntimeEnvironment = hre.fhevm;

     const clearUint32 = await fhevm.userDecryptEuint(
-      FhevmType.euint32, // Specify the encrypted type
+      FhevmType.euint32, // Specify the type (euint32)
       encryptedUint32,
-      contractAddress, // The contract address
+      contractAddress,
-      signers.alice // The user wallet
+      signers.alice // The authorized user
     );

     expect(clearUint32).to.equal(123456 + 1);
   });

   // ❌ Test should fail
-  it("user decryption should fail", async function () {
+  // ❌ Test unauthorized decryption (Common Pitfall) it("user decryption should fail", async function () {
-    const tx = await contract
+    // This contract initialization DOES NOT grant permissions to the user. const tx = await contract
       .connect(signers.alice)
       .initializeUint32Wrong(123456);